 - 3 bay leaves

-- If frozen, let the octopus thaw overnight in the fridge.
+- If frozen, let the octopus thaw overnight.

 - Rinse the octopus well under running water to clean well the tentacles and the sac (inside and out).
-The sac should be empty, eyes, and beak removed (see instructions and video above).
+The sac should be empty, eyes and beak removed.*

-- Use a kitchen hammer (or other heavy kitchen cookware) to tenderize the octopus (only if the octopus is big like the one in the recipe which is 2.2lds (1kg)).
+- Use a kitchen hammer (or other heavy kitchen cookware) to tenderize the octopus, if octopus is over 2 pounds (1kg).

-- In the meantime, boil water in another pan, remove from heat, and put the shallot onions in to soften for half an hour.
+- Meanwhile, boil water in another pan, remove from heat and put the baby shallot onions in to soften for half an hour.
 Peel them carefully.

 - Remove the octopus from the pan.
-If the octopus weights more than 2lbs (1kg), cut the tentacles at the joints and the sac into 4 pieces and set aside in a bowl.
-You may not cut the octopus into pieces but that will increase cooking time.
+Cut the tentacles at the joints and the sac into 2-4 pieces.
+Let aside in a bowl.

 - Strain the broth and keep 3 cups.

 - Use the same large pan (cleaned) and add the olive oil.
-Sauté the onion and garlic for 2 minutes, add the octopus and sauté for another 2 minutes and finally the shallot onions for another 2 minutes.
-Pour the broth, allspice berries, bay leaves, and pepper.
+Sauté the onion and garlic for 3 minutes, add the octopus and sauté for another 5 minutes and finally the shallot onions for another 2 minutes.
+Pour the broth, allspice berries, bay leaves and pepper.
 No salt.

 - Add the vinegar, the tomato (or passata) and the tomato paste (optional).
 Simmer for another 10-15 minutes until the shallots onions are tender to taste and the sauce is thick.
 Remove from heat and add the octopus.